fundamentals of community herbalism

 Our Fundamentals of Community Herbalism: Guided Study program offers a unique opportunity to learn alongside a group of dedicated peers.
 With a set start and end date, this program requires weekly engagement, keeping you connected to the material and to your fellow students.
 Together, we’ll move through the curriculum step by step, sharing the experience of learning as a cohesive group.

 You’ll benefit from real-time guidance and connection with our Terra Sylva instructors, who will facilitate live sessions to deepen your understanding and practice your skills.
-These Zoom sessions, held every other week, complement approximately 4 hours of video lessons per week and 3–4 hours of assignments and self-study.
+These Zoom sessions complement approximately 4 hours of video lessons per week and 3–4 hours of assignments and self-study, with a break from new lessons every 4 weeks to allow for integration and catch-up.
 This structure is designed to provide a balance of flexibility and accountability as you grow your skills in community herbalism.

 To foster an intimate and interactive learning environment, this course features an application and admissions process.
 While we can’t accept everyone who applies, we carefully select a cohort of students whose interests and goals align with our curriculum, ensuring a group dynamic that fosters collaboration and mutual growth.